Ristosano home Foods and Services for Dysphagia.

 How dementia affects eating habits

-Understanding the actual capabilities of people with dementia is also essential when it comes to offering food and choosing where to eat it.
-It is important to adapt to the new rhythms and habits of people with dementia, who cannot control their behavior or memory.
+Understanding the actual capabilities of people with dementia is also essential when it comes to choosing foods and the settings in which they are eaten.
+It is important to adapt to the new rhythms and habits of people with dementia, who are unable to control their behavior or memory.

-What can be done to help people with dementia enjoy food to the fullest is to consider as many aspects as possible and be attentive to the other person without underestimating anything, in the hope of making mealtimes as pleasant and worthwhile as possible.
-This often means making it easier for them to eat or drink, allowing them a certain degree of autonomy as far as possible.
-Therefore, choose meals that they are able to eat on their own or present the dish in such a way that they can eat it independently.
+The best way to help people with dementia enjoy their food is to consider as many factors as possible and be attentive to their needs without overlooking anything, in the hope of making mealtimes as pleasant and worthwhile as possible.
+This often means simplifying the act of eating or drinking to allow for a certain degree of independence, as much as possible.
+Therefore, choose meals they can eat on their own or present the dish in a way that allows them to eat it independently.

 Categories